grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 ##### Unconfirmed:

-> **Note:** If you've confirmed one of these datasources work with public dashboards, let us know in our [Github discussion](https://github.com/grafana/grafana/discussions/49253) and we'll mark it as confirmed!
+> **Note:** If you've confirmed one of these datasources work with public dashboards, let us know in our [Github](https://github.com/grafana/grafana/discussions/49253) discussion, and we'll mark it as confirmed!

 <table>
   <tr>